heoyangji/antifragile/README.md

 # antifragile

-Recursive axiom collapse in FEP-based multi-layer automata as a self-reorganizing mechanism for adaptive intelligence
+Artificial Intelligence
+Intelligence
+is
+a self-reorganizing mechanism arising from recursive axiom collapse within multi-layer inference automata grounded in the FEP.